-Grid-intertie Solar Energy System - A photovoltaic solar energy system that is connected to an electric circuit served by an electric utility company.
+Grid-intertie Solar Energy System: A photovoltaic solar energy system that is connected to an electric circuit served by an electric utility company.

-Ground-mount - a solar energy system mounted on a rack or pole that rests or is attached to the ground.
+Ground-Mount: A solar energy system mounted on a rack or pole that rests or is attached to the ground.
 Ground-mount systems can be either accessory or principal uses.

-Off-grid Solar Energy System - A photovoltaic solar energy system in which the circuits energized by the solar energy system are not electrically connected in any way to electric circuits that are served by an electric utility company.
+Off-grid Solar Energy System: A photovoltaic solar energy system in which the circuits energized by the solar energy system are not electrically connected in any way to electric circuits that are served by an electric utility company.

-Passive Solar Energy System - A solar energy system that captures solar light or heat without transforming it to another form of energy or transferring the energy via a heat exchanger.
+Passive Solar Energy System: A solar energy system that captures solar light or heat without transforming it to another form of energy or transferring the energy via a heat exchanger.

-Photovoltaic System - A solar energy system that converts solar energy directly into electricity.
+Photovoltaic System: An active solar energy system that converts solar energy directly into electricity.

-Renewable Energy Easement, Solar Energy Easement - An easement that limits the height or location, or both, of permissible development on the burdened land in terms of a structure or vegetation, or both, for the purpose of providing access for the benefited land to wind or sunlight passing over the burdened land, as defined in Minn.
-Stat.
-500.30 Subd.
-3 or most recent version.
+Renewable Energy Easement, Solar Energy Easement: An easement that limits the height or location, or both, of permissible development on the burdened land in terms of a structure or vegetation, or both, for the purpose of providing access for the benefited land to wind or sunlight passing over the burdened land.

-Renewable Energy System - A solar energy or wind energy system.
+Renewable Energy System: A solar energy or wind energy system.
 Renewable energy systems do not include passive systems that serve a dual function, such as a greenhouse or window.

-Roof-mount - a solar energy system mounted on a rack that is fastened to or ballasted on a building roof.
+Roof-Mount: A solar energy system mounted on a rack that is fastened to or ballasted on a building roof.
 Roof-mount systems are accessory to the principal use.

-Roof Pitch - The final exterior slope of a building roof calculated by the rise over the run, typically but not exclusively expressed in twelfths such as 3/12, 9/12, 12/12.
+Roof Pitch: The final exterior slope of a building roof calculated by the rise over the run, typically but not exclusively expressed in twelfths such as 3/12, 9/12, 12/12.

-Solar Access - Unobstructed access to direct sunlight on a lot or building through the entire year, including access across adjacent parcel air rights, for the purpose of capturing direct sunlight to operate a solar energy system.
+Solar Access: Unobstructed access to direct sunlight on a lot or building through the entire year, including access across adjacent parcel air rights, for the purpose of capturing direct sunlight to operate a solar energy system.